Most of these infections are spread through ticks, mites, fleas, or lice.

 Treatment of Rickettsial Infections

 Antibiotics are usually started without waiting to get the results of tests.
 Early treatment of rickettsial infections can prevent complications from developing, reduce the risk of dying, and shorten the recovery time.

-Rickettsial infections respond promptly to early treatment with the antibiotics (doxycycline preferred).
+Rickettsial infections respond promptly to early treatment with antibiotics called tetracyclines (doxycycline is preferred).
 These antibiotics are given by mouth unless people are very sick.
 In such cases, antibiotics are given intravenously.

 After treatment, most people with a mild infection noticeably improve in 1 or 2 days, and fever usually disappears in 2 to 3 days.
 People take the antibiotic for a minimum of 1 week—longer if the fever persists.
 When treatment begins late, improvement is slower and the fever lasts longer.
 If the infection is untreated or if treatment is begun too late, people may die, especially if they have epidemic typhus Epidemic Typhus Epidemic typhus is a rickettsial disease that is caused by Rickettsia prowazekii and spread by body lice and occasionally through contact with flying squirrels.
 People with epidemic typhus... read more , scrub typhus Scrub Typhus Scrub typhus is related to rickettsial diseases and is caused by Orientia tsutsugamushi.
 It is spread by chiggers (mite larvae).
 People with scrub typhus have a fever, chills, and a headache... read more , or Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever is a potentially fatal rickettsial infection that is transmitted by dog ticks and wood ticks.
 It causes a rash, headache, and high fever.
 People become infected... read more .